Is your Salesforce Cloud compliant with data residency regulations?

 A complete platform to automate cloud data compliance for Salesforce – InCountry

-WIth InCountry integration for Salesforce you can securely store Salesforce data in over 90 countries, including different records in different countries.
-You will leverage all benefits of Salesforce while maintaining compliance with regulatory and internal policies, in particular:
+With the InCountry integration for Salesforce you can securely store Salesforce data in over 90 countries, including different records in different countries.
+This means a Salesforce data residency option wherever you operate, so you can leverage all the benefits of Salesforce while maintaining compliance with regulatory and internal policies, in particular:

 - InCountry’s solutions are HIPAA compliant and PCI DSS certified, so you will accelerate time to compliance and save months of development by using our Salesforce integration.